 If you are a pure technician, you’ll use support and resistance only in stock trading to measure the volatility of a stock.

-However, professional traders use the 52-week high or low to find low volatile stocks.
+However, professional traders use the 52-week high or low to find low volatile stocks or low volatility equities.

 The annual highs and lows are the actual range of the market to look for a good buy and sell areas.

 Let me tell you a secret today to introduce you to a non-popular idea.